 Jablantile (2009) is a small Metafont font created by Don Knuth to implement the modular tiles described by Slavik Jablan, a mathematics profeesor at Matematicki Institut SANU, Belgrade.
 [Google] [More] ⦿

 Serbian type designer (b.
-1979, Belgrade) who created these flowing free Cyrillic / Latin calligraphic faces in 2010: Lovely Audrey BG, Lovely Grace BG, Lovely Sofia BG.
-ITC Aram is also due to her.
-She graduated in 2003 from the Faculty of Applied Arts in Belgrade, the Department of Applied Graphics, majoring in Type and Book Design.
-She is an assistant professor in type design and calligraphy there since 2012, after having worked there since 2005.
+1979, Belgrade) who graduated in 2003 from the Faculty of Applied Arts (FAA) in Belgrade, the Department of Applied Graphics, majoring in Type and Book Design.
+She is a professor of type design and calligraphy there since 2012, after having worked there since 2005.
 In 2010, she obtained the Magister degree from FAA.
 Alongside Olivera Stojadinovic and Olivera Batajic Sretenovic one of the editors at tipometar.org.

 Great calligrapher and type designer, born in Suvi Do, Yugoslavia, in 1954.
 He obtained his master's degree in calligraphy and lettering at the Academy of Applied Arts in Belgrade.
 In 1985, he received the Charles Peignot Award from the Typographique Internationale for excellence in calligraphy and type design.
 He taught typography at Belgrade University of Arts until 1992.
 Since 1992, he is based in hamburg, Germany, where He teaches type design and calligraphy at the Fachhochschule Hamburg.
 His typefaces: